 When the processing thread starts, the connector begins by fetching the first task in the queue (FIFO principle).
 Fetched tasks are transformed to strongly typed objects and passed to the methods implemented in the connector class.
 In some cases, additional methods are called, for example when performing translation of foreign keys.
 When the task is processed, the result value (of type IntegrationProcessResultEnum) is returned to notify the connector.
 Depending on the result, the connector decides what to do next.

 Note: The BaseIntegrationConnector is already implemented.
 You only need to prepare the parts of the code shown in the inherited connector class (CustomIntegrationConnector in the figure above).

 When using synchronous processing, the changed object is passed directly to the connector for further processing.

 - You can manipulate objects within the context of Kentico — you can access properties like Parent or Children of the currently processed object, and the data are fetched from the database just in time.

-- With pages, you can access properties like Tags, Categories and Attachments.
+- With documents, you can access properties like Tags, Categories and Attachments.

 The disadvantages of synchronous processing include:

 - The system does not store the synchronization data in the database — if an error occurs and the connector fails to process the request, the data are lost.

 - Synchronous processing of large or numerous tasks may slow down the application.

 It is recommended to use synchronous processing only if you need to leverage the advantages.